Sanofi-Public/PMCB-CellBridge/README.md

 The pipeline inputs (required) is one folder containing:

 1) A metadata file (a comma separated file in `CSV` format) containing demographic and experimental information.
 The metadata file can be either `sample_based` or `cell_based`.
-NOTEs:
+NOTE:
   * one column containing the name of samples is required in both metadata types and must be named `sample`;
   * for `sample_based` metadata, each row should be associated with one sample;
   * for `cell_based` metadata, each row should be associated with one cell;
   * the column with cell-id information must be named `cell`;
   * the column name `sample_id` is reserved for the pipeline.
-2) Sample data: the standard 10X `cellranger count` outputs;
-  * three barcodes, features, and gene-cell count TAR.GZ files or H5 files per each sample.
+2) Sample data including the standard 10X `cellranger count` outputs: three barcodes, features, and gene-cell count `TAR.GZ` files or `H5` files per each sample.
+NOTE:
   * data corresponding to each sample must be provided in separate folders.
   * the name of each folder must be the same as the sample names provided in the `sample` column of the metadata file.